fletchthefletch/Jackd/README.md

 3rd-person unity game developed for PC / MacOS.
 Also my first unity project!
 ### *Theme*
-A western rendition off a classic fairy tale - Jack & the Bean Stalk
+A western rendition of a classic fairy tale - Jack & the Bean Stalk

 ### *Designers*
 ```css